muuvmuuv/vscode-sundial/README.md

 # Sundial (vscode-sundial)

 Sundial changes your theme based on your day and night cycle.
-It is inspired by the OSX Mojave dynamic backgrounds and should reduce eye pain when working in the night or on the day.
-Humans should not strain their eyes too much, it's not recommended to have a light theme in the night and vice versa.
+It is inspired by the [OSX Mojave dynamic backgrounds](https://www.apple.com/de/macos/mojave/) and [Nigth Owl for Mac](https://nightowl.kramser.xyz/).
+It should _reduce eye pain_ when working in the night or on the day.
+Humans should not strain their eyes too much, it's **not recommended** to have a light theme in the night and vice versa.

-Whenever you have ideas for this project, things you would like to add or you found a bug, feel free to create an issue or start contributing.
+Whenever you have ideas for this project, things you would like to add or you found a bug, feel free to create an issue or start contributing! 😇

 ![VSCode Sundial](images/banner.jpg)

-## Extension Settings
+## ⚙️ Extension Settings

-Sundial contributes the following settings:
+**Sundial** contributes the following settings:

 * `sundial.dayTheme`: name of the theme of choice for your day work. (default: `Default Light+`)
 * `sundial.nightTheme`: name of the theme of choice for your night work. (default: `Default Dark+`)
-* `sundial.sunrise`: set a time when your day starts in 24 hourse format. (default: `07:00`)
+* `sundial.sunrise`: set a time when your day starts in _24 hours format_. (default: `07:00`)
-* `sundial.sunset`: set a time when your night starts in 24 hourse format. (default: `19:00`)
+* `sundial.sunset`: set a time when your night starts in _24 hours format_. (default: `19:00`)
 * `sundial.interval`: set a interval in which sundial should check the time. (default: `5`)

 > If you set the interval to zero (0) sundial will not periodically check the time but still